Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 How does Proton for Business compare to Google Workspace or Microsoft 365?

 Unlike Google Workspace and Microsoft 365, which may collect user data for various purposes, Proton for Business prioritizes end-to-end encryption and transparency, making it ideal for businesses valuing privacy and security over extensive features and integrations.
+For a detailed comparison of privacy-focused alternatives, see our Google Workspace alternatives guide.

 Does Proton for Business offer a free trial?